Saibotx/Toby-Gu/README.md

 ### How it works

 This is technically a "project page" and hosted on github pages.
 This means all the html and assets are served from `./docs`.
-Technically this shouldn't be a thing, but I made it a thing lol.
+Technically this shouldn't be a thing, but I made it a thing lol (Update, 2020: I built this before Gatsby.js came out - which is now the standard for static react projects served from Github pages.)

 ### How to run the project
 #### (and draw a mustache on my face)